 - services (for example, haircuts).

-So now that you know the difference, it’s time to move to the types of capital goods.
+Now that you know the difference, it’s time to move to the types of capital goods.

 Types of Capital Goods